GiliardGodoi/ppgi-stpg-gpx/README.md

 # Solving Steiner Tree Problem using Genetic Algorithm

-This project aims to solve Steiner Tree Problem in Graph (STPG) using Genetic Algorithm (GA).
+The project aims to get better solutions for the Steiner Tree Problem in Graph (STPG) using Genetic Algorithm (GA).

-## Instalation

-## Running

-## Published Paper

-This is the source code for the paper ''A graph-based crossover and soft-repair operators for the Steiner Tree Problem'', presented at 10th Brazilian Conference on Intelligent Systems.
-More information about the event can be found [here](https://c4ai.inova.usp.br/bracis2021/).
+This repository holds the source code for the paper *''A graph-based crossover and soft-repair operators for the Steiner Tree Problem''*, presented at 10th Brazilian Conference on Intelligent Systems.
+The paper publication can be found [here](https://doi.org/10.1007/978-3-030-91702-9_8).

+I carried out efforts to attain a better operators implementation.
+Please, visit the following repositories to futher references: [`pypxst`](https://github.com/GiliardGodoi/pypxst), [`edgesets`](https://github.com/GiliardGodoi/edgesets), [`xsteiner`](https://github.com/GiliardGodoi/xsteiner).

 To cite the paper, please refer to:
 ```